M2MCloud/AzureIotWorkshop/HOL2/readme.md

 1. Under `Job Topology` select `Outputs`

    ![outputs](content/asaoutputs.png)
-1. In the Outputs Blade, select Add and populate the fields as follows and click `Create`
+1. In the Outputs Blade, select Add and populate the fields as follows and click `Create`, selecting the storage account you created earlier as the `Storage account` option

    ![addoutput](content/createoutput.png)
-   1. Ensure you select the storage account created in the earlier step
-   1. The Partition Key is `deviceId` and the Row Key is `EventEnqueuedUtcTime`
+   1. For copy-paste convenience, the Partition Key is `deviceId` and the Row Key is `EventEnqueuedUtcTime`
 1. Click the cross in the output blade to go back to the streaming job overview

 ### Add A Query